 In accordance with Rule 720(5) of the SGX-ST Listing Manual, all directors, including the Chairman of the Board, are required to subject themselves for re-election at least once every three years.
-Pursuant to Regulation 89 of the Company's Constitution, one-third of the directors shall retire from office by rotation at each AGM.
-In addition, any newly appointed director is required to submit himself or herself for re-election at the AGM following his or her appointment pursuant to Regulation 88 of the Company's Constitution.
+Pursuant to Regulations 89 and 90 of the Company's Constitution, one-third of the directors shall retire from office by rotation at each AGM, but shall be eligible to offer themselves for re-election by shareholders.
+In addition, any newly appointed director is required to retire and offer himself or herself for re-election by shareholders at the AGM following his or her appointment pursuant to Regulation 88 of the Company's Constitution.

-The NRC has recommended the re-appointment of Mr. Kamil Ahmad Merican and Mr. Tay Beng Chai who will be retiring by rotation pursuant to Regulation 89 of the Company's Constitution, at the forthcoming AGM.
+Mr. Soo Kim Wai and Mr. Shahman Azman will retire from the Board by rotation.
+Mr. Soo is not seeking for re-election at the forthcoming AGM on 21 July 2025.
+The NRC has recommended the re-appointment of (a) Mr. Shahman Azman who will be retiring by rotation pursuant to Regulation 89 of the Company's Constitution; and (b) Mr. Quah Ban Huat who will retire pursuant to Regulation 88 of the Company's Constitution, at the forthcoming AGM.
 These retiring directors, being eligible, have offered themselves for re-election as directors of the Company.
 The abovenamed directors abstained from voting on their respective re-appointments.
-Er.
-Dr. Lee Bee Wah is retiring as a Director of the Company at the conclusion of the forthcoming AGM.